 I see changes coming closer to Poland, and entering Poland is an immediate difference.
 Roads have little shoulder to cycle on, car people drive like maniacs, as if they’re on the German autobahn.
-Cobblestone streets have our bicycles rattle.
-Giants patches of wood our hearts melt, ticks crawling down on Tom, they like him much more than they like me.
+Cobblestone streets have my bicycles rattle.
+Giants patches of wood our hearts melt, ticks crawling down.
 Broken surfaces of road, weed about everywhere, wooden church work and stucco crumbles down showing the original stone wall.
 Unfinished houses, abandoned places, chickens in gardens, less concern about appearance.
 I like it, much more bohemian.

 The biggest difference between Germany and Poland, I find, is the obvious proof of poverty, faces radiating depression and that of uncelebrated health.
 Yet I notice authenticity!
 I see functional neatness in gardens, where laundry might be drying and vegetables are taken care for.
 People grow their own healthy food, with bigger fields surrounding their unfinished homes.
 While cycling views into the distance becomes wider too.